Skip to content

 Ice bathing & depression: how cold water can lift your mood

-What is ice bathing anyway?
+What exactly is ice bathing?

 Depression and the search for hope

-When your mood is on a rollercoaster
+When your mood is on a roller coaster

-• deep listlessness
+• profound listlessness

 • Mood swings that are difficult to control

-• Ruminations and negative thinking
+• Brooding and negative thinking

 Why cold water can affect the psyche

-Studies: what does science say?
+Study situation: What does science say?

-Testimonials: small rays of hope in everyday life
+Testimonials: Small rays of hope in everyday life

-Boundaries: What ice bathing can't do
+Limitations: What ice bathing cannot achieve

 • It is not a substitute for psychotherapy or medication.